ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 - If the "token_upload" parameter in the access token request specified the value 2, then the access token response MUST include the "access_token" parameter specifying the issued access token and MUST NOT include the "token_hash" parameter defined in {{sec-token_hash}}.

-When C receives an access token response that includes the "token_upload" parameter encoding the value 2 or 3 (see {{sec-new-series-on-the-fly}}), C is explicitly told that:
+When C receives an access token response that includes the "token_upload" parameter encoding the value 2 (see {{sec-new-series-on-the-fly}}), the AS is explicitly telling C that:

 * The dynamic update of access rights that was asked through the access token request did not succeed.